theiotproject/keybox-page/README.md

 1. Change name of .env.example to .env
 2. Fill all fields with values from firebase project
+3. Install node packages with `npm i` command in terminal while beeing inside of project directory

 # Disclaimers for developers